-100 Years On International Womens Day
+100 Years On International Women’s Day

 A Celebration of Women in the Arts

-The show has featured a range of beautiful works from 15 prevalent and inspiring women artists, including Kate Garner’s iconic 1990s shots of a young Kate Moss clutching a teddy bear; never before seen small seascape artwork from one of Britain’s most distinguished contemporary artists Maggi Hambling; and pieces by Rebecca Fontaine Wolf, who was a winner of the BBC’s ‘Show Me the Monet’ and recently became Vice President to the Society of Women Artists.
+The show has featured a range of beautiful works, we have 15 prevalent and inspiring women artists, including Kate Garner’s iconic 1990s shots of a young Kate Moss clutching a teddy bear; never before seen small seascape artwork from one of Britain’s most distinguished contemporary artists Maggi Hambling; and pieces by Rebecca Fontaine Wolf, who was a winner of the BBC’s ‘Show Me the Monet’ and recently became Vice President to the Society of Women Artists.
 Also on display will be illustrations by Charlotte Posner, whose work has been used across the fashion and advertising worlds, including collaborations with style powerhouse Louis Vuitton and Jeff Koons.

 Shani Joel’s work encourages freedom of self-expression for women in the modern world, inspired by their portrayal in the visual arts throughout history.